Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 # This is not You Don't Know Jack fanfiction nor OpenJack episode!

 But it's within same Perkedel Cinematic Universe.

 Instead of using Project OpenJack / Triviatron whatever, this sketch is for another Jack fangames, [Salty Trivia with Candy Barre](https://haitouch.ga/me/salty).
 Another Open Source\* YDKJ clone.
 This frameworks also allows custom trivia episode through the [Modification PCK repository system](https://github.com/JapanYoshi/salty_data).
 Thought we have to reinvent wheels again, but then.. its assets.
 Only the code are Open Source, assets proprietary, you have to take it off for the modded trivia replace it with yours only.
 We gonna reinvent the wheel later.

 # Begin

 ## Lobby

 JOELwindows7: Isn't this gonna be exciting, coz we finally have it real, eh?

 (funny commercials)
 ## Intro

 (Logo)..!

 Joel: Ahei, Dasandimian!
-Welcome to............
+Welcome to (about to say `You Don't Know Jack` but it's not)............
 Oh wait. wait! we're in different brand?
 Oh yeah just rember, Man, I've been rehearsed months ago for that game to be modded, I mean my own wheel reinvention.
-Okay, soo.. (read prompt) Welcome to Salty Trrivvia with JOELwindows7, where H..
+Okay, soo.. (read prompt) Welcome to Salty Trrivvia with JOELwindows7.. me, where H (`High Culture & Pop Culture Collide` but it's not)..
 Questions are ridiculous but answers are serious! yey!!, I'm your host JOELwindows7 & I'll be here to guide you through... this rather unexpected meeting for today's video.
 Let's go!

 (Player Bar)

-Joel: So these are all gamers that we got.
+Joel: So these are all gamers that we got | (alone) Oh, only you? that's alright, but maybe next time bring some of your friend, AI is fine.
 Alrighty then, Let me know if you had some funny feeling here, me too because here the branding are different from what it supposed to be.
 (Life Saver prompt) As you can see, instead of that power up that makes other player have extra difficulty we have what so called `Life Saver`. ...
 Yeah, Figured out this is a..
 Takes 2 wrong answers off.
 Sorry, no copyrighted mentions in 1st episode before we secured stuffs, But this will let you answer later after 2 options gone.
 If other players didn't use `Life Saver`, you get to pick an option out of 2 after they picked out of 4.
 Yeah, you'll figure this out later, basically opposite of 2015 and it helps you, go later and others go first.. wait. yeah!
 You only had 1 out of dozen or 12, so use this strategically.
 Btw, it's not working for some special question type so keep that in mind.
 Right, let's get started!!

 ## Round 1

 ### 1 One.
 Who's dating Here?

 Joel: Let's get started with, (category).
 Who's dating?
 Yeah, you already hear this alot.
 Right now I'm single, idk who would I take.
 Had one classmate before, 'course can't simp because that time my high school had policy.
 I mean c'mon, people fell onto this game, and heart broken everyday.
 Nah, I cannot have that, I did picked something else, and here I am.
 At a cost of something. well, let's not think about this, God should pick me one, I hope is what I envisioned, so..

 > Imagine Sodium Chloride is an anthromorphic being that likes to date somebody **beautiful** in this day.
 What material should Sodium Chloride date & marry to make the day full of good examples & brings great guidances among Anthromorphimity?